An android RPG, combining classic elements with a modern feel. Swords, magic, monsters, dragons and treasure. This game has it all. Read more

 4 backers Limited (21 left of 25)

 This is the early-bird price for backers who just gotta-have a Bad Ass Games Shirt.
 Get 'em now before they're gone!
-This price includes all previous reward tiers.Estimated delivery:Ships within the US only
+This price includes all previous reward tiers.Estimated delivery:Only ships to: United States

-Junior Grade BadAss - In addition to the above, you'll receive an official "Bad Ass Games" T-shirt so that everyone will know what a Bad Ass Gamer you really are.Estimated delivery:Ships within the US only
+Junior Grade BadAss - In addition to the above, you'll receive an official "Bad Ass Games" T-shirt so that everyone will know what a Bad Ass Gamer you really are.Estimated delivery:Only ships to: United States

 BadAss - In addition to the above, your name and a picture of your choosing (subject to approval) will be placed in a secret room called the "Hall of Builders" so that everyone who plays the game will know how instrumental you were in getting this game made!
 Also, you will receive access to the Beta version of the game.
-Your thoughts about the game will have a direct impact on the final product!Estimated delivery:Ships within the US only
+Your thoughts about the game will have a direct impact on the final product!Estimated delivery:Only ships to: United States

 Original BadAss - In addition to the above, you will receive a 5 inch tall, full color, sandstone model of an enemy from the game.
-When the funding is complete, you'll be able to choose from a list of 10 different enemies and we'll take care of the rest of the 3d printing and shipping!Estimated delivery:Add $20 USD to ship outside the US
+When the funding is complete, you'll be able to choose from a list of 10 different enemies and we'll take care of the rest of the 3d printing and shipping!Estimated delivery:Ships anywhere in the world

 0 backers Limited (5 left of 5)